Welcome to the KIT Faculty of Mechanical Engineering!

 Your examination results will be entered into your student account promptly after the correction is completed.
 Please keep in mind, however, that the correction phase can take up to 8 weeks after the examination has been completed.

-After that you can print out a (preliminary) grade statement online in Campus Management at any time.
+After that you can print out a (preliminary) grade table online in Campus Management at any time.

 As soon as all notes are entered, you can print out your final Transcript of Records yourself.
-After exmatriculation, the transcript is available online for a maximum of 6 months.
+After exmatriculation, the transcript will be available online for a maximum of 6 months.
 As it is generated automatically, it does not bear a signature, but is instead provided with a verification code.